Mamulan Rural District

 Mamulan Rural District (دهستان معمولان) is in the Central District (Note: Formerly Mamulan District of Pol-e Dokhtar County) of Mamulan County, Lorestan province, Iran.
 It is administered from the city of Mamulan.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of Mamulan District (Note: Renamed the Central District of Mamulan County) of Pol-e Dokhtar County) was 3,825 in 854 households.
+At the time of the 2006 National Census, the rural district's population (as a part of Mamulan District (Note: Renamed the Central District of Mamulan County) in Pol-e Dokhtar County) was 3,825 in 854 households.
 There were 3,741 inhabitants in 1,001 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 3,077 in 927 households.
 The most populous of its 45 villages was Domrud-e Olya, with 481 people.

 In 2023, the district was separated from the county in the establishment of Mamulan County and renamed the Central District.